azumafuji/kimsellis-com/content/classes.md

 ## Yoga on Chiswick Common
 Location: Chiswick Common (behind M&S)

 NOTE: Last class of the season is Wednesday, September 15th.
 Wednesday class will be moved to the the Hogarth Community Centre building.
-More details coming soon.
+See below.

 **Monday 7:45am Vinyasa Flow (All Levels)** {{< button href="https://kim-sellis-yoga.reservie.net/checkout/event/djEsMjIyLDY1MzksMA==" >}}Book Now{{< /button>}}